Innovation Sciences (Innovation & Organisations)

 After completion of the Organisation Theories course, the student is able to:

-- explain the basic concepts related to organizations and organization theory.
+- explain the basic concepts related to organisations and organisation theory and how organisations relate to their environments

-- evaluate which theories best explain different organizational phenomena.
+- evaluate how the learned theories explain different organisational phenomena.

 Ingangseisen